 These types of truck accidents often result in catastrophic or fatal injuries to the occupants of smaller vehicles.
 Pedestrians and motorcyclists are more vulnerable to catastrophic injuries due to the large difference in weight in size and the lack of protection.

-Wrongful Death Claims
+Wrongful Death Claims & Trucking Accidents

 Truck accidents are typically major accidents that oftentimes involve numerous other vehicles and frequently lead to deaths.
-When someone is killed due to a truck driver’s negligence, or the negligence of the employer or shipper, a claim for wrongful death can be brought by the family of the deceased.
+When someone is killed due to a truck driver’s negligence or the negligence of the employer or shipper, a claim for wrongful death can be brought by the family of the deceased.

-Georgia and FMCSA Trucking Laws
+What Are FMCSA Trucking Laws in Georgia?

-Under federal and Georgia state laws there are numerous requirements placed on tractor-trailer drivers and their employers in order to protect the public.
-One such requirement is that tractor-trailer drivers must get a certain amount of sleep and take breaks while working and the employer must maintain accurate records of this.
+Under federal and Georgia state laws, there are numerous requirements placed on tractor-trailer drivers and their employers in order to protect the public.
+One such requirement is that tractor-trailer drivers must get a certain amount of sleep and take breaks while working, and the employer must maintain accurate records of this.

-If you or a loved one have been involved in a truck accident your lives are forever changed and the road to recovery will be long and costly.
+If you or a loved one were involved in a truck accident, your lives are forever changed, and the road to recovery will be long and costly.
 The attorneys at Langdale Law are knowledgeable about federal and state trucking laws and can investigate your truck accident to determine liability.